-All option choice forms submitted electronically.
-We then collate all the data and try our very hardest to ensure everyone gets their first and second choices, but occasionally there are a couple of compromises to be made.
+The Option Choice Form is submitted electronically.
+A link will be available via the website (www.theswanageschool.co.uk/option-choices) and will be sent by text to parents.
+We collate all the data and try our very hardest to ensure everyone gets the subjects they have chosen, but occasionally there are a few compromises to be made.